s-cavalier/abc-pilsen-main/README.md

 # ABC Pilsen Web Design - Main
 Contains the "starter" website for each session.
-Mainly used for demonstration and so we can see it built throughout the session.\
-For viewing any of the kids websites, view any of the forks above.\
-For viewing the websites, they are listed below.

 | Skill Level | Link to GitHub | Link to Website |
 | ----------- | --------------- | --------------- |